Seeed-Studio/wiki-documents/docs/Edge/NVIDIA_Jetson/Application/Developer_Tools/NVStreamer_Getting_Started.md

 ---
 description: This wiki provides a tutorial on how to use NVStreamer for RTSP video streaming on reComputer Jetson.
 title: Getting Started with NVStreamer
-tags:
+keywords:
+- reComputer
+- NVStreamer
-  - Data Label
+- RTSP
 image: https://files.seeedstudio.com/wiki/wiki-platform/S-tempor.png
 slug: /getting_started_with_nvstreamer
 last_update:
   date: 7/24/2024
   author: ZhuYaoHui
 ---
-# How to Use NVStreamer for RTSP Streaming on reComputer
+# How to Use NVStreamer for RTSP Streaming on reComputer with Jetson Platform Services

 ## Introduction
-NVStreamer is a software developed by NVIDIA that can store and serve video files, which can then be streamed using the RTSP protocol.
+[NVStreamer](https://docs.nvidia.com/moj/nvstreamer/moj-nvstreamer.html) is a software developed by NVIDIA that can store and serve video files, which can then be streamed using the RTSP protocol.
 It is particularly useful for testing with VST, as it provides an alternative method to cameras for creating video sources as input for VST.
 Specifically, it offers a mechanism to use specific video files as input for VST testing.
 VST can be configured to receive RTSP streams as if they were coming from ONVIF-S cameras.

 This wiki provides a tutorial on how to use NVStreamer for RTSP video streaming on [reComputer J4012](https://www.seeedstudio.com/reComputer-J4012-p-5586.html).